hr-survey.com

 Excellence

-Takes a lot of pride in their work.
-Demonstrates the functional or technical skills necessary to do their job.
+Keeps themselves and others focused on constant improvement.
+Demonstrates the analytical skills to do their job.
 Produces high quality work.
 Can be counted on to add value wherever they are involved.

 Unsatisfactory